maziac/DeZog/README.md

-# DeZog - Z80 Debugger
+# DeZog - The Z80 Debugger

 ![](documentation/images/main.gif)

+The goal of this project is to achieve a development environment for Z80 assembler programs much the same as developers are nowadays used to.
+Similar to what you would expect from Eclipse, Visual Studio or XCode.

+As this is a huge goal the focus is here on
+- Easy navigating/stepping through assembler source files with step-over, step-into and step-out
+- Data representation by viewing memory area, adding watches conversion between hex, decimal numbers and labels.
+- Easy access to data: a lot of information is already available by simply hovering over it.
+- Offering a unit test framework.
+- Dispalying ZX Next specific data like sprites.

 DeZog lets you use Visual Studio Code (vscode) as development environment for debugging your Z80 assembler programs.
 It's primary intention is to support building new programs, i.e. programs with existing assembler source code.
-(It may also be used without source code to debug binaries but in that case the support is limited and you could probably better directly debug with ZEsarUX.)
+(It may also be used without source code to debug binaries but in that case the support is limited and you could probably better directly debug with ZEsarUX or CSpect.)
 The biggest help it offers is that you are able to step through your sources and that DeZog is aware of all labels and can give hints to what label a number resolves.

 DeZog needs a Remote to  execute the Z80 binaries.
-You can either use the built-in Z80/ZX simulator or connect to ZEsarUX via a socket connection for more advanced projects.
+You can either use the built-in Z80/ZX simulator or connect to ZEsarUX or CSpect via a socket connection for more advanced projects.

-Note: DeZog does not include any support for building from assembler sources.
+Note: DeZog itself does not include any support for building from assembler sources.
 For this you need a build task and an assembler.
 For an example look here: https://github.com/maziac/z80-sample-program

 **Important note for Windows users:**
 Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session.